💡 The Frank Takeaways:

 If you’re a returning adult learner who has decided to go to nursing school, you’re probably concerned about the effect it will have on your financial future.
 The good news is that there are plenty of scholarships for adult students that supplement your FAFSA® financial aid package.

-When pursuing a new career or going back to school for the first time, there are plenty of reasons to be stressed out.
-The ability to afford school shouldn’t be one of them.
-However, we all know that student debt is on the rise, and schools aren’t getting any cheaper.
+When pursuing a new career or going back to school for the first time, there are plenty of reasons to be stressed out, and the ability to afford school shouldn’t be one of them.
+However, we all know that student debt is rising, and schools aren’t getting any cheaper.

 One of the great things about scholarships is that you can apply for as many as you wish.
 As long as you meet the requirements for each application and submit your information by the deadline, you’ll be in the running.